-Can I, must I stop for a moment and previous to this, the birthday of our de-liverance?
+Can I, must I stop for a moment and point out a few of the things we suffered previous to this, the birthday of our de-liverance?
 No, oh, no. Most of them are engraved upon our hearts as if burnt in by hot steel.
 Nevertheless this is not the time for me to indulge in the temptation to recall them.

-There is another task-a self in-flicted task assigned me, and it is to deal briefly with present conditions, and from them take a reckoning so as to present to you a birdseye view of the blessings that are to be ours in the future-blessings that must come if we can only continue to bear and forbear; blessings that we will enjoy if we will only labor, prepare ourselves, and wait
+There is another task-a self in-flicted task assigned me, and it is to deal briefly with present conditions, and from them take a reckoning so as to present to you a birdseye view of blessings that are to be ours in the future-blessings that must come if we can only continue to bear and forbear; blessings that we will enjoy if we will only labor, prepare ourselves, and wait for their coming.

-Hence, I have chosen for my subject

-"At spes non fracta."
-Franslated lit

-erally my subject is, "Neverthless hope
+Hence, I have chosen for my subject "At spes non fracta."
+Franslated lit erally my subject is, "Neverthless hope up our hands and execute, for no people has ever prospered by waiting supinely waiting-for outside assistance or for outside interference.

 At present our situation is not what we would like to have it.
 To one who sees an object superficially the outlook is gloomy, but after all the sun is still shining, and the fog, the mist, must and will disappear.
+But, fellow citizens, we must lift